Python-GIS-book/site/source/part2/chapter-05/md/0-learning-objectives.md

 At the end of this chapter, you should be able to:

-- Identify sope of the core Python libraries for geographic data analysis in Python
+- Identify some of the core Python libraries for geographic data analysis in Python
 - Understand the basics of the vector and raster data models
-- Define the key elements of coordinate reference systems (CRS)
+- Define the key elements of a coordinate reference system (CRS)

 ```
 <!-- #endregion -->